rubymonolith/website/app/content/pages/features/multiuser.html.md

 For family/consumer apps, consider setting the limit for number of seats at 6, which should cover the size of most families.
 For additional users beyond that consider a support policy that either gives large families more seats (they need a break) or charge a modest fee.

-For business-to-business apps, consider per-seat licesning.
+For business-to-business apps, consider per-seat licensing.